John Deffenbaugh

 John Deffenbaugh is an American politician from Georgia.
-Deffenbaugh is a former Republican member of Georgia House of Representatives for district 1.
+Deffenbaugh is a former Republican member of the Georgia House of Representatives for District 1.

 Education

-In 1970, Deffenbaugh earned a bachelor of art degree in Physics from Covenant College.
+In 1970, Deffenbaugh earned a Bachelor's degree in physics from Covenant College.

 Career

-In military, Deffenbaugh had served in the U.S. Air force and U.S. Navy Reserve.
+Deffenbaugh previously served in the U.S. Air Force and U.S. Navy Reserve.

 Deffenbaugh was a salesman for Horizon Electronics in Chattanooga, Tennessee.

-In 1996, Deffenbaugh's political career began as a member of the Dade County Board of Commissioner.
+In 1996, Deffenbaugh's political career began as a member of the Dade County Board of Commissioners.

-In 2013, Deffenbaugh won the election for Georgia House of Representatives for district 1.
-He is a Republican.
+In 2013, Deffenbaugh won the election for the Georgia House of Representatives for District 1 as a Republican.

-In the 2018 election, Deffenbaugh lost the election for district 1 to Colton Moore.
-Deffenbaugh's term as a member of the Georgia House of Representatives for the 1st district will not continue after January 2019.
-In 2020, Deffenbaugh sought election to his former House of Representatives seat and was in a run-off against Mr. Mike Cameron.
+In 2018, Deffenbaugh lost the District 1 primary election to Colton Moore.
+Deffenbaugh's term as a member of the Georgia House of Representatives ended on January 2019.
+In 2020, Deffenbaugh sought election to his former seat and was in a run-off against Mike Cameron.

 Personal life

 Deffenbaugh's wife is Linda.
 They have two sons, Matthew and Ethan.
 Deffenbaugh resides in Lookout Mountain, Georgia.